egoist/myconf/README.md

 // This points to a file $USER_HOME/.customconfig const config = new Config('.customconfig')

+// or save the file to a custom path config.path('/path/to/save/to')

+// or change a parser, the default is `json`
+// parser in ['json', 'yaml']
+config.parser('yaml')

 // set a property
 config
   .set('name', 'config for my project')